5 Ways to Make A Bad Review Online Work For Your Business

 4. FIND YOUR BAD REVIEW ONLINE & BENEFIT FROM IT

-Use your bad review online* (yes, the bad one) to boost your product awareness.
+Use your bad review online (yes, the bad one) to boost your brand awareness*.

-*Disclaimer: this method is only suggested for businesses that are not already a household name.
+*Disclaimer: this method is only suggested for businesses that are not already household names.

 If your business is well known, or even just moderately-known, obviously a bad review online can pack a punch and hurt your reputation.

-On the other hand, if your company is on the smaller side and pretty much unknown, bad reviews (while still, well, bad) can actually help your business by boosting your product awareness.
+On the other hand, if your company is on the smaller side and pretty much unknown, bad reviews (while still, well, bad) can actually help your business by boosting your brand awareness.

 People who have otherwise never heard of your product will at least know that it exists.

 And, human curiosity is a complex thing — the bad review online may compel them to find out what all the buzz is about.